brycewray/hugo-site/content/posts/2020/07/beginners-luck.md

 date: 2020-07-27T16:30:00-05:00
 ---

-Rarely does a day go by that I don't read of yet another person deciding to move his or her website to one of the two [static site generators (SSGs)](https://staticgen.com) closest to my heart: [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io).
+Rarely does a day go by that I don't read of yet another person deciding to move their website to one of the two [static site generators (SSGs)](https://staticgen.com) closest to my heart: [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io).

 Good going, aforementioned "yet another person."